liabifano/ml-aws/README.md

 ## TODOs
 - Decrease timeouts of ELB in `cf-ecs-cluster.sh`, something is happening there
 - Better way to pass DBSecurityGroup to cloudformation, query instead of fix it
-- Write `/resources/populate-db.sh`
-- Script to retrain the model dockerized
 - Autoscaling's Criteria